 So, the first step is to gain their trust and be a decent human being.

 Second, is the way you communicate with your team.
 A lot of new supervisors get nervous standing in front of their own people having to run the meetings.
 Because supervisors are nervous and don’t want to mess up, they put every thought in their heads in a PowerPoint slide.
 And, it ends up coming off like a lecture.
 So, here’s the thing you as a supervisor need to remember.
 Don't get wrapped up in preparing to “present” something to your people.
 Instead, try to make them feel something.

-You don’t have to look like a supervisor.
+As discussed in the Safety Communications & Coaching for Supervisors course, you don’t have to spend your time trying to look like a supervisor.
 You’re not playing the part of a supervisor in a community theatre production.
 Don’t just talk because that’s what you think supervisors are supposed to do.
 It’s not.
 Supervisors are supposed to inspire and motivate, to engage and coach, to congratulate and support.

 And lean on those gruesome photos and stories.
 Safety isn’t supposed to make you feel scared or make you feel sick to your stomach.
 Safety shouldn't make you sad.
 Safety should make you feel prepared and confident.

 Your people will care about their safety when they know how much you care about them.
 Once people feel you care, they buy-in.
 The second step is to show that you care about your people’s safety.
 Really show it.